The Vermont Statutes Online

 (3) be designed to provide necessary supports promptly, regardless of an individual student's eligibility for categorical programs;

-(4) seek to identify and respond to students in need of support for at-risk behaviors and to students in need of specialized, individualized behavior supports; and
+(4) seek to identify and respond to students in need of support for emotional or behavioral challenges and to students in need of specialized, individualized behavior supports;

-(6) promote collaboration with families, community supports, and the system of health and human services.
+(6) promote collaboration with families, community supports, and the system of health and human services; and

 (c) The educational support team for each public school in the district shall be composed of staff from a variety of teaching and support positions and shall: